 Across the South, communities began taking a critical look at many other symbols honoring the Confederacy and its icons — statues and monuments; city seals; the names of streets, parks and schools; and even official state holidays.

-- 105 public schools named for Robert E. Lee, Jefferson Davis or other Confederate icons;
+- 103 public K-12 schools and three colleges named for Robert E. Lee, Jefferson Davis or other Confederate icons;

 - 80 counties and cities named for Confederates;